 - Buy fresh fruits that are firm, yet yield to gentle pressure but rebound immediately.

-- Fresh oranges have bright color, no wrinkles on the skin, and feel heavy for their size.
+- Fresh ones have bright color, no wrinkles on the skin, and feel heavy for their size.

-- Avoid overly soft oranges with spots and mold.
+- Avoid overly soft ones with spots and mold.

-- Oranges can be kept at room temperature for a week or so and but keep well for up to two weeks in the refrigerator.
+- They can be kept at room temperature for a week or so but keep well for up to two weeks in the refrigerator.
 Keep them loose in the fruit container and place in the cool area away from excessive moisture as they tend to get mold infection early.